BenFradet/benfradet.github.io/_posts/2019-07-03-french-mediterranean-tour.md

   - cycling
 ---

 Last week, my partner and I went on a bicycle tour along the French Mediterranean coast.
+We started from the West of Marseille where we live to join friends near Fréjus which is further along the coast to the East.

+- picture

 I'll first go over our bikes and the gear we packed and then I'll dig into the route we took.